Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. IF THE PATH BE BEAUTIFUL, LET US NOT ASK WHERE IT LEADS > Create a script that counts the number of directories in the PATH.

+4. GLOBAL VARIABLES > Create a script that lists environment variables.